evocn/lambda/content/reference.md

 * ***Quill***, who is well-known as a cutpurse from Emory - hiding in plain sight, with a bribe to Lund to keep his place here from some unknowable stash of loot,
 * ***Tyrosh***, called such by his home city from the desert, who farms the green lands as good as any from Errol, but carries a bejeweled saber at his side at all functions,

-## Captain Lund, of the Errol Guard
+## Captain Warren, of the Errol Guard
-A restless city man, tired of the quiet of the Khmer valley.
+While at times Captain Warren will drink with his men and make merry, he takes his responsibility in Khmer very seriously.
+He loves his men and the people of this town, and he does not make decisions lightly.

 Once a promising tactician, meant for the knighthood.
-Assigned to Emory, and then to Khmer, due to disagreements about the wilderness's threats.
+Assigned to Emory, and then to Khmer, due to disagreements with management.

-Lund believes peaceful times breed weak men, and he might be right, though not in the way he intends.
+Warren is a good-hearted man, but is not negotiated with, and does not believe in trading lives.
+He will avoid bloodshed at all cost.

-In any case, his defense of the village of Khmer is an Iron one, and the townsfolk are grateful for it, especially in light of the Goblin problem.
+His defense of the village of Khmer is an iron one, and the townsfolk are grateful for it, especially in light of recent threatening events.

-Lund has never received the funds or the men to pursue the threats lurking in the southern wood, nor has he received the command.
-He will aim for any excuse.

 The other men who fill out the four rooms of the Khmer Guardhouse are either locals or the less savory of their brothers in oath at the bigger cities.
 Notable is
 * ***Oaf***, the deputy, who lives up to his name, and
-* ***Rainier***, a local-born Marconi who is just teetering on adulthood.
+* ***Pascal***, an honorable servant of the House of Errol.
+Seeks the good of the people here.

-Otherwise, there's ***Carl***, ***Ronald***, ***Tyson***, and ***Little John***.
+* Otherwise, there's ***Ron***, and ***Little John***, a pair of local delinquents turned guards.

-## Amos and Avery Brown, Hereditary bakers of the West of Errol.
+## Amos and Avery Baker, Hereditary bakers of the West of Errol.
 The single most famous people in the village of Errol, and perhaps in Emory as well.

 Their bread is the primary food of the people of the village, and the primary export of Errol.